 A few days ago I didn’t really know what a swale was, now I’m in love with them.
 They are basically ditches that capture water.
 They are dug on contour so that water can evenly soak and spread into the soil without causing any erosion channels.
 Swales were talked about throughout the permaculture course as a key growing strategy, particularly in arid lands where water is particularly scarce.
 We also covered gabions, a type of wall which controls water flows to slow erosion patterns.

 Swale profile by Reny Mia Slay, Introduction to Permaculture

 Dirt!
 The Movie

 In the evening, I watched the film Dirt.
 One of the things that moved me from the film was the plight of farmers in India.
 Under considerable stress, 200,000 farmers have committed suicide since 1997.
-One of the underlying causes is the rapid shift to heavy pesticide, coupled with rapid technological advances.
-With no guidance or support for dealing with these changes, farmers were poisoning their lands using chemicals that they were unable to afford.
+One of the underlying causes is the rapid shift towards heavy pesticide use, coupled with rapid technological advances.
+With little guidance or support for dealing with these changes, farmers were poisoning their lands and becoming dependent on agri-chemicals that they were unable to afford.

 Whilst cooking dinner that night, there was a partial eclipse of the moon.
 It was pretty special, although we didn’t fully realise that it was an eclipse until after it happened.
 With my new permaculture buddies, we chatted around the fire, feeling optimistic and excited about applying some of our new knowledge from the day.